royalapplications/docs/src/r2023/royalserver/advanced/backup.md

 ### 3. Configuration Database

-Royal Servr uses a small database for more volatile configurations that can be found here: `%ProgramData%\RoyalServer\royalserverV4.db`.
+Royal Server uses a database for volatile configurations that can be found here: `%ProgramData%\RoyalServer\royalserverV4.db`.
 The following information is stored in this database:

-- All Access Control entires configured for securing Documents in the Document Store component (ACLs)
+- Access Control Entries configured for securing Documents in the Document Store component (ACLs)
-- All user configurations for Multi-Factor Authentication for the Document Store as well as the Secure Gateway.
+- User configurations for Multi-Factor Authentication for the Document Store as well as the Secure Gateway.

 ### 4. License Information

 License Information is stored encrypted the following folder `%ProgramData%\RoyalServer\Licenses\`.

-## Royal Server V3
+# Royal Server V3

 After installation, a fully configured and running Royal Server stores its configuration in the following places: